 Annie Heads Rainwater passed away on September 18, 1992.
 In 1994, the Carrollton ISD dedicated the Annie Heads Rainwater Elementary School in her honor.

-This photograph and biography were excerpted courtesy of the Annie Heads Rainwater Elementery School webpage from a profile written by her daughters, Nancy Rainwater Williams and Rhonda Williams Jefferson.
+This photograph and biography were excerpted courtesy of the Annie Heads Rainwater Elementary School webpage from a profile written by her daughter Nancy Rainwater Williams and granddaughter Rhonda Williams Jefferson.

 © 2018 Nancy Rainwater Williams and Rhonda Williams Jefferson